silicontwin/arborist-app/README.md

 ---

 # Overview
-**Arborist** is a cross-platform application designed for efficiently performing Bayesian causal inference and supervised learning tasks using tree-based models, including `bcf`, `BART`, and `XBART`.
+**Arborist** is a cross-platform application designed for efficiently performing Bayesian causal inference and supervised learning tasks using tree-based models, including `BCF`, `BART`, and `XBART`.
 Arborist significantly lowers the barrier to entry for these types of analytics workflows by offering:

 - A user-friendly drag-and-drop interface for data import.
 - A streamlined process for model selection and analysis, accessible with just a few clicks.